threadi/wp-personio-integration-light/readme.txt

 * Optimized check for Polylang free and pro

 = 3.0.8 =
+* Added new hooks for custom template optimizations
 * Fixed listing template for archive which prevented link color for each link in list